ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - [REMOVED] Pokeblocks
     - Added Poke poffins
         - This is the equivalent of Pokeblocks for the 4th generation.
-- Poke Radar
+- Added the Poke Radar
-    - A key item used to find wildd Pokemon in grass.
+    - A key item used to find wild Pokemon in grass.
     - There are Pokemon that only appear with this device, around ~44 Pokemon.
     - It is used for Shiny Hunting, because it creates chains between Pokemon
-- Underground
+- Added the Underground
     - You need an explorer kit to go to the underground
     - An area beneath Sinnoh to explore and gather rare items in the game.
         - Mining.
 Players can find a shiny orb at walls, when interacting with them they will play a mining minigame.
 Players must try to find items in this walls, if you mess up the wall will crumble and it the minigame will end, players must then find another shiny wall.